 Made of a little hardware and a lot of software, Two Parts is a design realization machine.
 It converts ideas into real life products and moves them around the world.
 Like most machines, it evolves with technology in hopes of increasing its capabilities while shrinking in physical size and required man-hours.
 Two Parts was built by Christo Logan to support his design habit.

 Christo learned code to make websites and CAD to make Battlebots.
 He became an architect because architects think they can design anything.
-He worked in HK, NYC, SF, SH and SZ on master plans, buildings, interiors, installations, and products while teaching tennis camps, cello lessons, and architecture and urban design graduate courses.
+He worked in HK, NY, SF, SH and SZ on master plans, buildings, interiors, installations, and products while teaching tennis camps, cello lessons, and architecture and urban design graduate courses.
 He dropped everything to build Two Parts.

 A Brief History

 In 2016, Two Parts’ 3D printed ceramic pendants won the Good Design Award and top honors from Blueprint Magazine, Architectural Record, World Interiors News, Exhibitor Magazine, IFDA, IDA and ICFF.

 In 2017, due to the production limitations of additive manufacturing and assembly in a spare bedroom, Two Parts began reinventing the pendants using new materials and mass manufacturing processes.

 In 2020, Two Parts launched its second generation pendants.
 Playing off the original shapes, the new series expands its optical palette by casting premium polymers of varying opacities.